 - Construct a mesh cage around bulbs or even an entire garden to keep squirrels out.

 Use 1/4" galvanized wire mesh to be sure squirrels cannot squeeze through the openings.

 Squirrels can cause significant structural damage to buildings.
 It's important to take preventative measures to limit your home's accessibility.
 Immediately take action if a squirrel does get inside to avoid a full infestation - one squirrel can give birth to 5 kits every 6 months.

 With their strong teeth, squirrels can chew through just about any material.
 Switch to metal garbage cans as well as rodent-proof storage containers to completely protect pet food and trash from squirrels.

 If locked inside a structure, a squirrel will cause a lot of damage by trying to chew its way out.
 Place a live trap in the room or between the walls where the squirrel is trapped, and close off all entryways.
 Check your trap often until the squirrel is captured.

 Repellents should be applied at the very first signs of squirrel activity to prevent them from establishing any patterns or habits in your yard.

-The best squirrel repellents repel by taste, causing a strong irritiation upon encounter.
-The most effecitve are pepper-based taste deterrents registered with the EPA and validated by the government to work.
+The best squirrel repellents repel by taste, causing a strong irritation upon encounter.
+The most effective are pepper-based taste deterrents that have been proven to work.

 Squirrels like to dig up and eat bulbs.
 When planting bulbs, dip them in repellent and then cover them with a thick layer of sharp mulch that squirrels will not want to dig into.
 You can also choose flower varieties that squirrels are known to dislike, such as daffodils, hyacinth, and alliums.